osgi/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 ## The DAO Implementation

-In the `microservice` project director now create the `impl` module using the [ds-component Archetype](../about/112-enRoute-Archetypes.html#the-ds-component-archetype):
+Now, in the `microservice` project directory, create the `impl` module using the [ds-component Archetype](../about/112-enRoute-Archetypes.html#the-ds-component-archetype):

-    $ mvn archetype:generate -DarchetypeGroupId=org.osgi.enroute.archetype -DarchetypeArtifactId=ds-component -DarchetypeVersion=7.0.0
+    ~/microservice $ mvn archetype:generate \
+        -DarchetypeGroupId=org.osgi.enroute.archetype \
+        -DarchetypeArtifactId=ds-component \
+        -DarchetypeVersion=7.0.0
 {: .shell }

 with the following values: